Get Help Today. (800) 516-4357

 An increase in risky sexual behaviors, which exposes individuals to a range of health concerns, is also associated with alcohol abuse.

-Data published in 2022 shows that nearly half of all deaths related to liver disease involved alcohol.
-In males, over 50% of liver disease deaths involved alcohol, with 42.8% of liver disease deaths in women involving alcohol.
+The National Institute on Alcohol Abuse and Alcoholism says 46.1% of deaths related to liver disease involved alcohol.
+In males, 48.7% of liver disease deaths involved alcohol, with 41.8% of liver disease deaths in women involving alcohol.[3]

 Studies have also found an association between alcohol use and increased risk of physical injury due to violence, falling, car crashes, and drowning.